Yoga is all about connecting with your body, but there are also different pieces of equipment that can be beneficial to use during yoga practice.

 To create your own massage oil concoction, just add 12 drops of your desired oil with 4 tablespoons of grape seed oil or another non-greasy oil.
 Gently massage into your skin and enjoy!

 Quick Tip: If you can try before you buy, I recommend doing that.
-If your yoga studio sells these products, do a smell test before you purchase.
+If your local market sells these products, do a smell test before you purchase.

 Make note of which scents you like best and which make you feel the best, so you know your favorites when you go out to stock up.
 Enjoy the new yoga experience and the calming aromas.